Azure/bicep-types-az/generated/managedservices/microsoft.managedservices/2020-02-01-preview/types.md

 * **managedByTenantApprovers**: [EligibleApprover](#eligibleapprover)[]: The list of managedByTenant approvers for the eligible authorization.
 * **maximumActivationDuration**: string: The maximum access duration in ISO 8601 format for just-in-time access requests.
 * **multiFactorAuthProvider**: 'Azure' | 'None' | string (Required): The multi-factor authorization provider to be used for just-in-time access requests.

+## MarketplaceRegistrationDefinitionProperties
+### Properties
+* **authorizations**: [Authorization](#authorization)[] (Required): The collection of authorization objects describing the access Azure Active Directory principals in the managedBy tenant will receive on the delegated resource in the managed tenant.
+* **eligibleAuthorizations**: [EligibleAuthorization](#eligibleauthorization)[]: The collection of eligible authorization objects describing the just-in-time access Azure Active Directory principals in the managedBy tenant will receive on the delegated resource in the managed tenant.
+* **managedByTenantId**: string (Required): The identifier of the managedBy tenant.
+* **offerDisplayName**: string: The marketplace offer display name.
+* **planDisplayName**: string: The marketplace plan display name.
+* **publisherDisplayName**: string: The marketplace publisher display name.

 ## Plan
 ### Properties